KiyuV/calculator/README.md

-This project aims to create a calculator that is able to do basic arithmetic (add, subtract, multiply and divide).
+This project aims to create a calculator that is able to do basic arithmetic.

 The calculator can be interacted via the browser interface or through a keyboard.